About

 cid_f_kek8epd10

 Christina is an Assistant Professor in the Department of Political Science at the University of Notre Dame.
-She studies constitutional theory and development, American and comparative constitutionalism, and the history of political thought.
-Her book, Republican Constitutionalism and the Private Sphere, on the horizontal application of rights to non-state actors is forthcoming with Cambridge University Press.
+She studies constitutional theory, American and comparative constitutionalism, and the history of political thought.
+Her book, Constitutionalizing the Private Sphere, on the horizontal application of rights to non-state actors is forthcoming with Cambridge University Press.
 She has taught at Clemson University and received her doctorate in Government from the University of Texas at Austin.

 Research

-Christina’s book manuscript, Republican Constitutionalism and the Private Sphere, studies shifting understandings of public and private in comparative constitutionalism, specifically in the United States, Germany, India, South Africa, and the European Union.
+Christina’s book manuscript, Constitutionalizing the Private Sphere, studies shifting understandings of public and private in comparative constitutionalism, specifically in the United States, Germany, India, South Africa, and the European Union.
 Jurists have traditionally understood the constitution as a separate kind of law that obligates only the state.
 However, courts increasingly understand constitutions as creating obligations for private entities such as private individuals, businesses, schools, and hospitals.
 For example, the South African Constitutional Court decided in 2017 that landlords have a constitutional duty to ensure their tenants live in conditions consonant with human dignity.
 Similar questions arise even in the United States, which historically has resisted the idea that constitutional rights bind private individuals.
-Recently, the Supreme Court found itself asking whether a Christian baker must bake a wedding cake for a same-sex couple.
+For example, the Supreme Court has found itself asking questions such as whether a Christian baker must bake a wedding cake for a same-sex couple.
 The practice of applying rights “horizontally” to private actors raises a range of questions from the theoretical to the practical and from the jurisprudential to the political.

 Christina draws on constitutional debates, court cases, and political histories to argue that this development of horizontal effect reflects a republican intervention (as in, classical republican political theory) in constitutionalism, so altering the politics surrounding rights accordingly.
 While the conventional liberal narrative emphasizes the rights of individuals, horizontal effect builds a catalogue of individual duties as well, corresponding to the commitments and aspirations of a given constitutional order.
 In addition to examining constitutional histories, therefore, this research draws on classical and contemporary republican political theory.